 The museum is one of the most iconic buildings in the city of Cambridge and it’s a great place to bring children.

-Entry is always free so don’t worry to much about not seeing everything in one day.
+Entry is always free so don’t worry too much about not seeing everything in one day.

-The Cambridge university botanical gardens is a beautiful and calming place to come while your visiting the city.
-There are over 8000 species of plants from all over the world in this 16 hectare site.
-Originally used to grow plants to be used in teaching medical students at the university in the mid 17th century.
+The Cambridge university botanical gardens is a beautiful and calming place to come to while you’re visiting the city.
+There are over 8000 species of plants from all over the world in this 16-hectare site.
+Originally used to grow plants to be used in teaching medical students at the university in the mid-17th century.

 Have a picnic on the grass, get involved in some of the activities and visit the garden cafe.

-The Botanical Gardens are a great place to spend a few hours for the whole family.
-The gardens are open everyday except for the week between 24 December and 1st January.
+The Botanical Gardens are a great place to spend a few hours with the whole family.
+The gardens are open every day except for the week between 24 December and 1st January.